Zabriskije/Typora-GitHub-Themes/README.md

 <br>

 These themes were initially created by [Kinoute](https://github.com/kinoute/typora-github-night-theme), but have since been enhanced to provide a more authentic GitHub experience.
-For example, the themes now use `system-ui` as the main font instead of Nunito, and `ui-monospace` for code (as GitHub do).

-In addition, several other improvements have been made to the themes, such as enhanced code block border-radius, colors, list spacing, text line height, font weight, and checkboxes, among other enhancements.
+For example, they now use the system fonts instead of Nunito, as GitHub does.
+In addition, several other improvements have been made, such as enhanced code block border-radius, colors, list spacing, text line height, font weight, and checkboxes, among others.

 ![Github Dark Default](images/github-dark-default.png)
 ![Github Dark Dimmed](images/github-dark-dimmed.png)